 The Illinois Fire Service Institute is the mandated Fire Academy for the State of Illinois operated as a continuing education and public service activity by the University of Illinois at Urbana-Champaign.
-The Institute is financed by a tax on fire insurance and related premiums, thru student fees, grants and donations.
+The Institute is financed by a tax on fire insurance and related premiums, through student fees, grants and donations.
 One-eighth of this one percent tax on fire insurance and related premiums is designated for Illinois Fire Service Institute use.
 This allows the Institute to offer most courses and services free of charge.

 Since the passage of the Illinois Fire Service Institute Act in 1980, the University has received a direct appropriation from the Fire Prevention Fund for the operation of the Institute.
-The monies received from the Fire Prevention Fund are currently used for five major purposes:
+The monies received from the Fire Prevention Fund are currently used for four major purposes:

-- To conduct programs of training and education for paid and volunteer fire fighters and officers on campus, and at regional and local sites throughout Illinois. - To provide adequate teaching and training facilities for the Institute. - To permit program growth and improvement. - To conduct action-oriented research in accordance with the Illinois Fire Service Institute Act. - To make debt service payments for bonds issued to build the facility completed in July 1988.
+- To conduct programs of training and education for paid and volunteer fire fighters and officers on campus, and at regional and local sites throughout Illinois. - To provide adequate teaching and training facilities for the Institute. - To permit program growth and improvement. - To conduct action-oriented research in accordance with the Illinois Fire Service Institute Act.